Bizovi/Learning-Python/README.md

 ### Python testing

 A brilliant [workshop](https://www.youtube.com/watch?v=LX2ksGYXJ80&t=3750s) by John Leeman and Ryan May.
 The course page is [here](https://leemangeophysicalllc.github.io/testing-with-python/).
+See the coverage module: `pytest --cov`

 ### Getting started